formio/enterprise-release/API-Server-Change-Log.md

 ### Changed
  - FIO-977: Allow x-token to be used to download pdfs.
- - FIO-2761: Fixes an issue when a user was created by an admin on the freshly deployed portal, he couldn't edit his profile.
+ - FIO-2761: Fixes an issue when a user was created by an admin on the freshly deployed portal, user couldn't edit his profile.
  - FIO 2459: Increase timeout for PDF server response

 # Aprill 16th, 2021 Release